rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 ## DB Snapshot Tool

-The DbSnaphotTool creates a snapshot of a full database schema and stores it in a DbUnit XML file.
+The DbSnapshotTool creates a snapshot of a full database schema and stores it in a DbUnit XML file.
 It is invoked from the command line in Windows by calling

 `snapshot [VM-params] export-filename.dbunit.xml`